YujinKimPortfolio/citibike-data-analysis/README.md

 ## Tools & Technologies Used
 - Power BI for data visualization and analysis
-- SQL for data querying and aggregation
+- Power BI DAX and SQL for data querying and aggregation
 - Statistical analysis to identify usage patterns and correlations

 ## Project Context